elastic/kibana/src/core/server/kibana.api.md

     callAsInternalUser: (endpoint: string, clientParams?: Record<string, unknown>, options?: CallAPIOptions | undefined) => Promise<any>;
     close(): void;
     }

+// @public (undocumented)
+export interface CoreSetup {
+    // Warning: (ae-forgotten-export) The symbol "ElasticsearchServiceSetup" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    elasticsearch: ElasticsearchServiceSetup;
+    // Warning: (ae-forgotten-export) The symbol "HttpServiceSetup" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    http: HttpServiceSetup;
+    // Warning: (ae-forgotten-export) The symbol "PluginsServiceSetup" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    plugins: PluginsServiceSetup;
+}

 // Warning: (ae-internal-missing-underscore) The name DiscoveredPlugin should be prefixed with an underscore because the declaration is marked as "@internal"
 //